Candles. Ah, the romance, the calm, the unwind, the MINEFIELD OF SYNTHETIC INGREDIENTS DAMAGING TO US AND THE PLANET.

 Low Tox.
 Happy Us.
 Happy Planet.

 Fancy learning more about what’s in everything?
-My 6th round of GO LOW TOX the e course, starts October 17th and I’d love you to join me.
+Join the next round of GO LOW TOX.
 It’s super inspiring and you will come out feeling empowered and a veritable low tox ninja!

 Be sure to share your questions or ideas on the best low tox candle strategy with a comment and share this piece if you know a few friends out there who’d benefit from knowing the truth about all those candles out there!